yjg30737/pyqt-frameless-window/README.md

 * `isPressToMove() -> bool` - Check if window is movable or not
 * `setMargin(margin: int)` - Set the margin which allows cursor to change its shape to resize form
 * `setFrameColor(color)` - Set the background color. `color` argument type can be both `QColor` and `str`.
+* `setVerticalExpandedEnabled(f: bool)` - Make it able to expand vertically when double-clicking the top or bottom edges of the window.

 ## Example
 Code Sample